I bet this headline did steal your attention. And I’m sure you will thank me after reading this article.

 But you can still send them “Thank You” Emails.
 Sometimes these influencers won’t even reply to your thank you emails.

 Check this out:

-Aaron contributes on Entrepreneur magazine.
+Aaron contributes to Entrepreneur magazine.
 This became an opportunity for me to connect with him and build relations.

 My email was simple.

 I thanked him for an article he wrote.
 Moreover, to keep the conversation going, I asked him for some other articles that he wrote.